 - silent machines inside (hum and harmonic-free)

-- private: quiet enough for your comfort, perhaps with some use of earplugs
+- basic: quiet enough for your comfort, perhaps with some use of earplugs

-- separate, small, unoccupied building (see noise section below)
+- separate, unoccupied building (see noise section below)

-- private: be alone in the darkroom and, if possible, the apartment or house
+- be alone in the apartment or house during retreat

 - electromagnetically neutral